 You are probably thinking, WHAT?!?!
 I promise, just continue reading and you’ll see how it relates to living with a chronic illness.

 One day I was listening to one of my favorite podcasts and the topic was an old fable about a farmer and his old donkey.
-(Read this post to see the list of all my favorite mental health podcasts.)
+(Read 14 Binge-Worthy Mental Health Podcasts.)

 The fable goes something like this- A farmer’s donkey fell down a well.
 The farmer considered what it would take to get the donkey out.
 He decided it would take too much effort and resources to rescue his donkey, and plus the donkey was very old.
 So he asked some of his neighbors to help him shovel dirt into the well to bury the donkey.